btab2273/baseball/README.md

 # baseball
-Data analysis of various batting statistics for Giancarlo Stanton and Aaron Judge
+Data analysis of batting stats for Giancarlo Stanton and Aaron Judge